Cam Ward (American football): Incarnate Word (2020–2021)

 Ward began his collegiate career at Incarnate Word.
 He was named the Cardinals' starting quarterback going into his freshman season, which was played in the spring after being postponed due to the COVID-19 pandemic.

 Ward threw for 2,260 yards and an FCS-leading 24 touchdowns against four interceptions with two rushing touchdowns in six games during the shortened 2020–21 FCS season, and he won the Jerry Rice Award as the most outstanding freshman in the NCAA Division I Football Championship Subdivision.
 Ward passed for 4,648 yards and 47 touchdowns with 10 interceptions as a sophomore and was named the Southland Conference Offensive Player of the Year.
 After the end of the season, Ward announced that he would be entering the NCAA transfer portal.

 Washington State (2022–2023)

 Ward announced his commitment to transfer to Washington State, where his Incarnate Word head Coach Eric Morris had just been hired as offensive coordinator, on January 10, 2022.
 Ward enrolled at the school for the second semester of his sophomore year and was named the starting quarterback for the 2022 season during the Cougars' spring practices.
 He completed 64.4% of his passes for 3,231 yards, 23 touchdowns, and nine interceptions while also rushing for five touchdowns.

+In his second season with Washington State, Ward led the Cougars to a 4-0 start and #13 ranking in the AP Top 25 Poll.
+Ward went on to finish the season having completed 66.6% of his passes for 3,573 passing yards, 25 touchdowns, and seven interceptions while also rushing for eight touchdowns.
+Ward's development in his two years at Washington State led to his being considered one of the top transfer portal candidates for 2024.
 Ward entered the transfer portal on December 1, 2023.
 He graduated from WSU during their December commencement.